ApurbaApd/ApurbaApd/README.md

    and I hold a Bachelor’s degree from the National Institute of Technology (NIT) Durgapur (2020-2024).<br>
    I completed my schooling up to the 12th grade in Tripura, the third smallest state in India, located in the North-East.<br>
   Currently I am working in the field of Computational Neuroscience at the Centre for Integrative Biology and Systems Medicine (IBSE) at the Indian Institute of Technology (IIT) Madras.<br>
-  My main interest is exploring the intricacies of brain dynamics🧠 using computational approaches such as -- mathematics and machine learning.
+  My main interest lies in uncovering the conundrum behind brain dynamics 🧠 by leveraging computational approaches such as mathematics and machine learning..
 </p>